AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 Full table export supports calculated metrics that use a non-default attribution model (as described in the *Use non-default attribution model* section in [Column settings](/help/analysis-workspace/visualizations/freeform-table/column-row-settings/column-settings.md)).

-When metric attribution is applied to a report that contains multiple dimensions, it does not override the allocation models applied to each of the dimensions in the report.
-In a single-dimensional report, attribution does override the allocation model.
+When metric attribution is applied to a report that contains multiple dimensions, it retains the allocation models applied to each of the dimensions in the report.
+In a single-dimensional report, attribution ignores the allocation model.
 Multi-dimensional reports are supported only when exporting data to the cloud, as described in this article.

 For more information about allocation and attribution, see [Persistence component settings](/help/data-views/component-settings/persistence.md) and [Attribution component settings](/help/data-views/component-settings/attribution.md).